RasaHQ/carbon-bot/data/nlu.md

 - Can you get him to fyling here please
 - Please can you find out now
 - Can you find out if his real number please
+- Get me coffee
+- i need coffee
+- set alarm

+## intent:faq/oos_inquire
+- Great!
+What is the weather like in Berlin?
+- What do you know about Chuck Norris?
+- What is the answer to life, the universe, and everything?
+- do you have any thanksgiving plans
+- can you suggest some?
+- how fast the bot move?
+- oh, ok well can you give me more info about my flight then
+- What are we doing here buddy?
+- What is christmas?
+- Can you come with me please
+- Yes can you come with me please meet me in marietta Ohio
+- Hi his me miranda I love tom cruise can you make it happen
+- Can you hep fix it
+- what is the weather ?
+- Are you sending me things Roy
+- Are there other alternatives?
+- Give me an example.
+- How is the weather like in [New York](city)?
 - What countries are available?
 - CO2 PRICES SHOULD GO DOWN AYE?
 - Meet me at 4900 sepulveda Blvd room 206